Bhavyavellanki/readme/README.md

-@checkout
-Feature: Checkout Process on SauceDemo
+Feature: Add a product to the cart
-Scenario: User completes checkout successfully
+Scenario: User adds a product to the cart
-Given User is in homepage
+Given User is logged in
-When User adds  product to  cart
+When User adds a product to the cart
-And User proceeds to checkout
-And User enters shipping details
-And User confirms the order
-Then User should see the order confirmation message
+Then The cart should show the correct number of items

 Feature: Checkout Process on SauceDemo
 Scenario: User completes checkout successfully